Battle of Kyiv (2022): Escalation

 On the morning of 26 February, Russian artillery shelled the city for more than 30 minutes.
 Concurrently, Ukrainian forces repelled an attack on a power plant in the northeastern neighborhood of Troieshchyna.
-The attack was suggested to be a Russian attempt to cut Kyiv off from electricity.
-Heavy fighting also occurred near the Kyiv Zoo in Shuliavka, where Ukrainian forces defended an army base on Prospect Peremohy.
-According to President of Ukraine, Volodymyr Zelenskyy, Ukrainian forces managed to repel a Russian offensive and continued to hold Kyiv and its surrounding areas.
-A curfew was imposed from 17:00 to 08:00, and violators were to be considered saboteurs.
-According to the British Ministry of Defence, Russian forces were 19 mi from the city-center of Kyiv.
+The attack was suggested to be a Russian attempt to cut off Kyiv's electricity supply.
+Heavy fighting occurred near Kyiv Zoo, where Ukrainian forces defended an army base on Prospect Peremohy.
+This accident, as well as a shootout on the nearby junction with Povitroflotskyi Avenue, which took place on the evening of 26 February, were later clarified to have been friendly fire accidents.
+According to Zelenskyy, Ukrainian forces managed to repel a Russian offensive and continued to hold Kyiv and its surrounding areas.
+A curfew was imposed from 17:00 to 08:00, and violators were to be considered to be saboteurs.
+According to the British Ministry of Defence, Russian forces were 19 mi from the city center.

-On 27 February, clashes between Ukrainian forces and Russian saboteurs continued.
-Meanwhile, local officials remained adamant that the city was still under full Ukrainian control.
-Later that morning, a rocket fell and exploded in the courtyard of a 16-story highrise in Troieshchyna, destroying several automobiles.
-Ukrainian officials allege that the missile was fired by a Russian strategic bomber from Belarus.
-By the evening, the Associated Press reported that mayor of Kyiv, Vitali Klitschko had stated the city was encircled, which was subsequently clarified by his spokesperson as a mistake in The Kyiv Independent.
+On 27 February, clashes between Ukrainian forces and Russian saboteurs continued, whilst local officials remained adamant that the city was still under full Ukrainian control.
+Later that morning, a rocket fell and exploded in the courtyard of a 16-story high rise building in Troieshchyna, destroying several cars.
+Ukrainian officials allege that the missile was fired from Belarus.
+By the evening, the Associated Press reported that mayor of Kyiv, Vitali Klitschko had stated the city was encircled, which was subsequently clarified in The Kyiv Independent by his spokesperson as a mistake.
 The report has since been classified as false information.

-During the night, a Russian convoy attempted to set up a temporary base at Syrets Metro, which was met with a deadly confrontation with Ukrainian troops.
-Russian troops also fired at a Ukrainian military bus, creating an unknown amount of casualties.
+During the night, a Russian military convoy attempted to set up a temporary base at Syrets Metro, which was met with a deadly confrontation with Ukrainian troops.
+Russian troops also fired at a Ukrainian military bus, resulting in an indeterminate number of casualties.